Is Lifting Weights Good for Your Heart?

 The most surprising heart benefit of resistance training is its effect of dramatically lowering your risk of heart attack and stroke.
 A study published in the Medicine & Science in Sports & Exercise Journal discovered that less than one hour per week of resistance significantly reduced the risk of heart attack and stroke in the study participants.

-The study, which tracked over 13,000 participants for over a decade, found that resistance training reduced the risk of heart attack and stroke independent of additional aerobic exercise.
+The recent study, which tracked over 13,000 participants for over a decade, found that resistance training reduced the risk of heart attack and stroke independent of additional aerobic exercise.

 The co-author of the study, DC Lee, the Associate Professor of Kinesiology at Iowa State University, even suggested that less than five minutes of bench presses per week could be effective for the results found in the study.
 According to Lee, less than one hour per week of resistance training is enough to reduce your risk of developing metabolic syndrome, a cluster of diseases that places you at a much higher risk of developing heart disease.